Skip to content

 Tip

-We highly recommend the use of NX to invoke an X11 session and run the Mathematica notebook interface.
+We highly recommend the use of NX to invoke a graphical session and run the Mathematica notebook interface.

 Next, you will need to load the Mathematica module.
 To use the default version of Mathematica, use